ylashin/HadoopPD/readme/LogsWithSeq.md

 To summarise, my objective is to get familiar of the MapReduce world and extend it with structured logs by seq.

+My objective is to compare mapper or reducer performance across nodes in a cluster from a central log repository to allows structured queries like seq.

+So, it would be nice to issue query to find the slowest node doing mapping/reducing in case a job is slow beyond normal.
+The root cause can be anything from a hardware issue to a data pattern and hadoop itself might try to help and re-schdule the work on another node but it is also nice to have other clues.

 ![Seq Logs](../images/seq1.png)